 Next, Al gets right to business showing some of the world’s receding glaciers.
 According to the National Snow and Ice Data Center, most glaciers around the world are receding.
 But when you look at scientific studies on individual glaciers you begin to understand that temperature is not always the cause and that all of the glaciers that Al mentions have been retreating for over 100 years.

 Let’s start with Al’s first example, Mt.
 Kilimanjaro.
-Al might be benefited from the knowledge that Kilimanjaro began receding in 1880 before CO2 began increasing in the atmosphere (Molg et al. 2003a).
+Al might have benefited from the knowledge that Kilimanjaro began receding in 1880 before CO2 began increasing in the atmosphere (Molg et al. 2003a).
 Also, local temperature records show that there have not been increasing temperatures in the last 100 years (King’uyu et al., 2000; Molg et al 2003, Hay et al., 2002).

 Additionally, the temperature on the mountain near the glaciers never gets above the freezing point (Georges and Kaser (2002).
 The glaciers on Kilimanjaro and other mountains in the area are shrinking due to a change in local precipitation.
-In 1880 the climate in the area changed from a very humid to a very dry climate resulting in less clouds and more direct sunlight.
+In 1880 the climate in the area changed from a very humid to a very dry climate resulting in fewer clouds and more direct sunlight.
 (Kaser et al. 2004).

 Al’s second example is Grinnell Glacier in Glacier National Park.
 In this case, when you look at the pictures of receding glaciers, it is easy to say that a warming climate is causing the glacier to disappear.
 But like Kilimanjaro, these glaciers started melting over 100 years ago.

-Himalayas – Glaciers have been found to be in a state of general retreat since 1850 (Mayewski & Jeschke 1979).
+Himalayas – Glaciers have been in a state of general retreat since 1850 (Mayewski & Jeschke 1979).
 In this section, he also claims that 40% of the world’s population gets half of its water from streams and rivers that are fed by glaciers.
 This is an easily confusing claim.
 Rivers that are fed by the Himalayas get most of their run-off from the spring snowmelt.
 They also have many dams that ensure that water will be available during dry months.

 Italian Alps – Since the end of the Little Ice Age (about 1850), the hanging Glaciers and firn fields have retreated continuously. http://www.nat-hazards-earth-syst-sci.net/6/761/2006/nhess-6-761-2006.pdf